-Pelé was originally named Edson Arantes do Nascimento on October 23, 1940 in Três Corações, Brazil, the first child of João Ramos and Dona Celeste.
+Pelé was originally named Edson Arantes do Nascimento.
+Born on October 23, 1940 in Três Corações, Brazil.
+The first child of João Ramos and Dona Celeste.
 Named after Thomas Edison and nicknamed “Dico”.

-In these spaces we recreated the ambience of Brazil´s locker room before the 1970´s World Cup Final.
+In these spaces we recreated the ambiance of Brazil´s locker room just before the 1970´s World Cup Final.

-animation, motion graphics and surrounding sound to transport the visitor to that glorious day for Pelé and his national squad.
+It is a fully integrated piece of multimedia content that includes 3D animation, motion graphics and surrounding sound in order to transport the visitor to that glorious day for Pelé and his national squad.

-This space benefits from our Onecore technology, that allows a more centralised control of the equipment.
+This venue benefits from our Onecore technology, that allows a more centralised control of the equipment.
 Through an intelligent behaviour analysis software for each hardware device installed, this museum/space profits from an automated and easy management of its daily operation.